North Korea fires four ballistic missiles into Sea of Japan

 “This is a direct challenge to the international community and a grave violation,” he said.

-“Having seen the brutality of North Korea from Kim Jong Nam, I’d say the consequences of the Kim Jong Un regime having nuclear weapons will be horrible,” he said referring to the killing of the North Korean leader’s estranged half brother at Kuala Lumpur airport last month.
-North Korea has denied any involvement in the murder.
+“Having seen the brutality of North Korea from Kim Jong Nam, I’d say the consequences of the Kim Jong Un regime having nuclear weapons will be horrible,” he said, referring to the killing of the North Korean leader’s estranged half brother at Kuala Lumpur airport last month.
+North Korea has denied any involvement in his death.

+The US State Department said it remained “prepared to use the full range of capabilities at our disposal against this growing threat.”

+“The DPRK’s provocations only serve to increase the international community’s resolve to counter the DPRK’s prohibited weapons of mass destruction programs,” acting State Department spokesman Mark Toner said in a statement.

 Foal Eagle drills

-South Korea and United States are holding their annual military exercises, known as Foal Eagle, which both countries say are defensive in nature.
+South Korea and United States’ annual military exercises, known as Foal Eagle and which both countries say are defensive in nature, began March 1 and are expected to last until April 30.

 North Korea has already denounced this year’s exercises through state media service KCNA.